rubenschagas/cypressFrontEndAutomatedTests/README.md

 The objective of this README.md document file is to provide help on how to install, update and run the automated tests on a Cypress E2E Front End Automated Test project.

-It has a CLI helping a user or a pipeline cloud to inform elements and texts to be interacted with on a site.
+It has a Command Line Interface (CLI) helping a user or a pipeline cloud to inform elements and texts to be interacted with on a site.

 Also, it supports BDD based scenarios features files, and generates a pretty dashboard report at the end of each test cycle.